The most economical cars for 2020

 In the past, there's been a lot of difference between official MPG figures – and the reality experienced by drivers.

 The European Union is fighting this with a new testing regime.
 This is known as WLTP - The Worldwide Harmonised Light Vehicle Test Procedure.

 This system combines laboratory tests with additional real-world testing.
-This gives would-be buyers a better idea of the fuel consumption and CO2 emissions of different cars.
+This gives would-be buyers a better idea of the fuel consumption of different cars.